Schools and teachers: Key Stage 5

 A question of taste: using PCR to investigate human evolution

-This workshop investigates an unusual genetic trait that allows some people to taste a bitter chemical called PTC, whilst others cannot.
-Students analyse and compare their version of a bitter taste receptor gene (their genotype) to their ability to taste PTC (their phenotype).
+In this workshop students learn something new about themselves.
+The workshop gives students the chance to analyse and compare their version of a bitter taste receptor gene (their genotype) to their ability to taste PTC (their phenotype).
 Students learn about molecular biology techniques by using research-quality equipment.
+‘A Question of Taste’ teacher sheet

 Museum study days